scottbrown/tinfoil/README.md

 Scan a single server

-    $ tinfoil -s www.example.com
+    $ tinfoil www.example.com

 Specifying the protocol, ``http://`` or ``https://``, is not required.

-Scan multiple servers as specified in a configuration file.
+You can selectively ignore the secure headers or protocols that you do not want.
+For example, to ignore anything related to SSL or the Content-Security-Policy header:

-    $ tinfoil -f servers.yaml
+    $ tinfoil --ignore-https --ignore-csp --ignore-sts www.example.com

-For other options, you can use the ``--help`` argument.
+To view the other options available, you can use the ``--help`` argument.

-## Configuration File Format

-The configuration file should be written in YAML format.

 ## Contributing